 A money market account is kind of like a hybrid savings and checking account.
 It has some savings account features but typically gives you the ability to write a few checks from it each month too.

 Many banks pay higher interest rates on money market accounts, close to what you’d earn on a high yield savings account.
 There are no terms on money market accounts, and often low or no minimum balance requirements.

-These features make a money market account a good potential short term investment.
+These features make a money market account, or money market mutual funds, a good potential short term investment.
 Most money market accounts at reputable banks are FDIC insured, but, of course, check with the bank you’re looking into.

 Why we like it: checking and savings capabilities, low minimum investment, attractive interest rate